Equilibrium States for Center Isometries: Kolmogorov and Bernoulli properties

 \begin{proof} Consider $\rho>0$ smaller than the Lebesgue number of the covering $\{V_i\}_{i=1}^R$.
-If $C$ is a $cu$-box with $diam C\leq \rho$ then it is contained in some $V=V_i$, and hence using \cref{lem:independencebox} it is no loss of generality to assume $C=V$.
+If $C$ is a dynamical box with $\diam C\leq \rho$ then it is contained in some $V=V_i$, and hence using \Cref{lem:independencebox} it is no loss of generality to assume $C=V$.
+We thus can write